Kidney Cancer Chattanooga TN

 - Loss of appetite

-Most of the time kidney cancer may have no or only a few symptoms.
+Most of the time, kidney cancer may have no or only a few symptoms.
 It is vital that you see a doctor if you have any of these symptoms.
-The earlier you get a diagnosis, the better the chance for cure.
+The earlier you get a diagnosis, the better the chance of being treated and cured.

 There are several subtypes of RCC based on microscopic examination of the cancer cells.